laruiss/You-Dont-Know-JS/objects-classes/ch1.md

 The `= 12` part tells JS to provide `12` as a default value for the assignment to `favoriteNumber`, if the source object either doesn't have a `favoriteNumber` property, or if the property holds an `undefined` value.

 In the second destructuring pattern, the `isDeveloper: isDev` pattern is instructing JS to find a property named `isDeveloper` on the source object, and assign its value to an identifier named `isDev`.
 It's sort of a "renaming" of the source to the target.
-By contrast, `firstName: firstName` is providing the source and target for an assignment, but is redundant since they're identical; a single `firstName` would have sufficed here, and is generally more preferred.
+By contrast, `firstName: firstName` is providing the source and target for an assignment, but is redundant since they're identical; a single `firstName` would have sufficed here, and is generally preferred.

 The `lastName: lname = "--missing--"` combines both source-target renaming and a default value (if the `lastName` source property is missing or `undefined`).